kattlo/kattlo-cli/README.md

 :bulb: Check the [examples directory](./examples) :bulb:

-## Kattlo helps with
+## Kattlo is good for ...

+- enterprises that needs a stable way to change Apache Kafka® configurations
 - maintain the configuration and avoid drifts
 - helps to known when a topic was removed
 - access the history of migrations
-- and more . . .

 ## Install